guibueno/guibueno.github.io/_docs/intro-01-from-call-to-mall.markdown

 ---
 layout: doc
-title: Integration
+title: From CALL to MALL
 section: intro
 incomplete: no
 ---

-But when it comes to language learning technology, are we shifting towards a Post-Method era with approaches, rather than methods?
+What is the current landscape and the history of language learning technology?
 Can we say that the language learning websites, applications, and services recognize that language learning is complex and nonlinear?

-It is relevant to analyze how computer software for language learning have evolved over the decades.
+It is relevant to analyze how computer software for language learning have evolved over the decades to identify its gaps.

 ### The history of CALL